 Because hyperhidrosis is a condition that lurks in secrecy in the lives of those who suffer from it, most people don’t understand what it really means to have it.
 They think, Calm down!
 It’s just a little sweat.
 Everyone sweats.
 Just learn to relax.

-Let me say this: hyperhidrosis means spending your childhood being told by people who don’t know better—peers, teachers, coaches, parents of friends—that you are disgusting.
-It means being reprimanded for always turning in damp, curled school papers or test sheets, being told not to touch others until you go to the restroom to get clean.
-Didn’t anyone teach you how to wash your hands?
+Let me say this: hyperhidrosis means spending your childhood being told by people who don’t know better—peers, teachers, coaches, parents of friends—that you are gross.
+It means being laughed at for seeming nervous when you aren’t, being teased by other kids at school, reprimanded by teachers for turning in damp, curled school papers or test sheets.

 You grow up believing your body too repulsive in its quirks to ever deserve someone else’s love, let alone your own.